The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Introduction

-In this paper, we explore the relationship between biomedical KG topology and KGE model accuracy.
-Our main contributions are as follows: \begin{itemize} \item We provide an in-depth analysis of the topological properties of six public KGs, focussing on the biomedical domain, and compare the corresponding predictive performance of four well-established KGE models.
-While previous work has limited the investigation at the macro-level of relation types, we are able to detect stronger patterns linking topological properties to predictive accuracy by zooming in at the level of individual triples. \item We look in detail at highly relevant relations that biomedical practitioners are most interested in inferring.
-We give evidence of the topological differences in how they are represented in different KGs and how this reflects on predictive performance. \item To aid future work in this area, we propose a standardized framework to describe KG topology and release a dedicated Python package \texttt{kg-topology-toolbox} implementing it\footnote{\url{https://github.com/graphcore-research/kg-topology-toolbox}}. \end{itemize}

-Finally, to help bridge the gap between industry and academy, we make the predictions of the trained models available to the community~\citep{zenodo_data} to conduct further analysis.
+Our main contributions are as follows: \begin{itemize} \item We provide an in-depth analysis of the topological properties of six public KGs, focussing on the biomedical domain, and compare the corresponding predictive performance of five well-established KGE models.
+While previous work has limited the investigation to the macro-level of relation types, we are able to detect stronger patterns linking topological properties to predictive accuracy by zooming in at the level of individual triples. \item We look in detail at highly relevant relations that biomedical practitioners are most interested in inferring.
+We give evidence of the topological differences in how they are represented in different KGs and how this reflects on predictive performance. \item To aid future work in this area, we propose a standardized framework to describe KG topology and release a dedicated Python package \texttt{kg-topology-toolbox}\footnote{\url{https://github.com/graphcore-research/kg-topology-toolbox}} offering a wide range of tools to compute topological statistics of any KG.
+To help bridge the gap between industry and academia, we also make the predictions of the trained models available to the community~\citep{zenodo_data} to conduct further analysis. \end{itemize}